516: Alien from L.A.

 [Sung.]
 “Theme from The Mod Squad.”

-A rendition of the jazzy, brassy “Theme from The Mod Squad,” composed by Earle Hagen; the opening title sequence featured the principal characters running breathlessly through a dark, rain-soaked alleyway.
+A rendition of the jazzy, brassy “Theme from The Mod Squad,” composed by Earle Hagen; the opening title sequence featured the principal characters running breathlessly through a dark, ominous warehouse.
 Just who or what was chasing them remains a mystery to this day.
 The Mod Squad was a TV police drama that aired from 1968-1973 on ABC: the story of three young, groovy troublemakers recruited by the police to help solve crimes by going undercover into situations where the hopelessly ungroovy cops could never venture.
 The show seems laughably dated today but was innovative in its time; it portrayed a Black character on equal terms with his white counterparts and addressed controversial social issues such as abortion, war protests, and racism.

 Whatever may occur, I will find you!